ourpalace/ourcord/CONTRIBUTING.md

 > _This section will give a process for suggesting a feature_

-If you find yourself wishing for a feature that doesn't exist in OurCord, you are probably not alone.
+If you find yourself wishing for a feature that doesn't exist in Ourcord, you are probably not alone.
 There are bound to be others out there with similar needs.
-Many of the features that OurCord has today have been added because our users saw the need.
+Many of the features that Ourcord has today have been added because our users saw the need.
 Open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.

 The template below for your feature suggesting needs!